 The main benefit of Solana over other smart contract blockchains is its focus on scalability.
 Solana uses a proof of stake consensus model alongside proof of history to process thousands of transactions per second.
 Plus, transaction fees on Solana are about 99% less expensive than Ethereum's, making it a great option for retail traders that don't have the capital to pay 3-figure gas fees on Ethereum.

 6. Chainlink (LINK)

 Chainlink (LINK) is an Ethereum token that powers the Chainlink decentralized oracle network.
 This network allows smart contracts on Ethereum to securely connect to external data sources, APIs, and payment systems.

 Chainlink entered the market in 2014 under the name SmartContract.com.
 Shortly after its launch, the name changed to Chainlink to better represent the its core market.

 Chainlink set up a strategic partnership with Google in 2019.
 The agreement secured Chainlink’s protocol within the Google smart contract strategy.
 This move was seen as a major win by investors as it allows users to connect to Google’s 2 most popular cloud services.
-Chainlink is available on Coinbase, Gemini, and Binance.US.
+Chainlink is available on Coinbase and Gemini.

-The 1st cryptocurrency was Bitcoin, invented in 2009 by a pseudonymous developer named Satoshi Nakamoto.
+The 1st cryptocurrency was Bitcoin, invented in 2009 by an anonymous developer named Satoshi Nakamoto.
 The market doesn’t know the true identity of Satoshi Nakamoto, but the groundwork laid by the invention of Bitcoin paved the way for other digital currencies.

 It also led to the growing acceptance of cryptocurrencies as both an investment opportunity and as a medium of exchange, a way to securely transfer money from one currency owner to another digitally and without the use of traditional banks or financial institutions.